Ananthateja23/SMS-Spam-Classifier/README.md

 4. **Deploy the service**:

    * Click **Create Web Service** and Render will automatically build and deploy your app.
-   * Once deployed, you will get a public URL where anyone can access your Laptop Price Predictor app.
+   * Once deployed, you will get a public URL where anyone can access your SMS Spam Classifier app.

 **Tip**: Make sure your `requirements.txt` file includes all necessary dependencies for Streamlit and model prediction.